jpd44/cfn-appstack/README.md

 # cfn-appstack
-Cloudformation template (JSON) for a simple application stack
+Cloudformation template (JSON) for a simple application stack.